 There is evidence to tell us that trauma is stored in the body.
+A book by the name of, The Body Keeps Score, by Bessel Van Der Kolk, MD, is a good place to become familiar with this.

 When something shakes us to the core, our mind encodes the experience into the cells and turns the default-mode network into overdrive, making a person hyper-reactive to similar stimuli from alike sources in the future.